Malinga Bandara

-Herath Mudiyanselage Charitha Malinga Bandara (born 31 December 1979), commonly known as Malinga Bandara, is a former Sri Lankan international cricketer.
+Herath Mudiyanselage Charitha Malinga Bandara (born 31 December 1979), commonly known as Malinga Bandara, is a Sri Lankan former international cricketer.
 He played as a right-handed batsman who bowled leg breaks.
 He studied at the Kalutara Vidyalaya.
 He was a part of the Sri Lankan team which finished as runners-up at the 2007 Cricket World Cup.

 Domestic career

-In Sri Lankan domestic cricket, Bandara played for a variety of sides.
+In Sri Lankan domestic cricket, Bandara played for a variety of teams.
 Having spent the previous two summers at Normandy CC of the Surrey Championship, turning out in 55 games for the club.
-He also played county cricket for Gloucestershire during the 2005 season, he took 45 wickets in eight matches and was so successful he was named Gloucestershire's Player of the Season.
+He also played county cricket for Gloucestershire during the 2005 season, where he took 45 wickets in eight matches and was so successful he was named Gloucestershire's Player of the Season.
 He joined Kent County Cricket Club for the 2010 season.

 International career

 Bandara made his Test debut against New Zealand in 1998 but performed poorly and was subsequently dropped.
 A useful performance against England 'A' in March 2005 (securing match-figures of eleven for 126) resulted in a Test recall in December.
 He finished the three-Test series against India with nine wickets at an average of 32.88.

 Bandara made his One Day International (ODI) debut against New Zealand in January 2006 at Wellington and was highly successful in the tournament, taking fourteen wickets at an average of 23.92, a strike rate of 29.20, and an economy rate of 4.90, bettering the team's more famous spin bowler Muttiah Muralitharan.
 He took his best bowling figures of four for 31 against South Africa in the final VB Series round robin match at the Bellerive Oval, Hobart, on 7 February 2006.
 This performance ensured Sri Lanka's place in the finals against Australia.

 He was subsequently not selected for Pakistan's tour of Sri Lanka in 2005–06 and missed out on the Test series in England in 2006.